SvenMarcus/eaw-abstraction-layer/README.md

 return my_custom_function_creator
 ```

-Use the field `return_value()` to implement a default return value for that function.
+Use the function field `return_value()` to implement a default return value for your new function (only if it's supposed to return something of course).
 To the end user this is more useful than no default return value, because they won't have to define return values for every function this way.
 Make sure that your new function references are wrapped in a creator function as shown above.
 The creator function should be the files' return value.
+The field `expected` should be a table where you define the expected input for your function.
+This field is **NOT** optional!
+If it is not defined or an empty table the abstraction layer will assume that no input is expected and throw errors if something was received anyway.
+For multiple possible argument configurations define each variant in a sub table as shown above.
 Finally, if you have created a new file, all you need to is add it to the `make_eaw_environment()` function in `environment.lua` like this:

 ```lua